Notre-Dame-de-Grace de Passy: New Church

 The New Church was built between 1956 and 1961 to the right of the old church, which connects with it at the Sacristy.
 It was consecrated in 1959.
-The new church was designed by Hulot and Alipee.
+The new church was designed by Paul Hulot and François Alépée.
 It is an immense nave fifty meters long and nineteen meters wide, and can seat 1200 persons.
 The choir is topped by large stained glass windows, and a main altar made of black marble, surrounded by statues of the Twelve Apostles.
 A large block of slate excavated from the earth symbolises the figure.
 At the base of the choir is a statue of the Virgin.
 On either side of the choir are large organs, and at the end of the choir is a large fresco representing the Biblical Last Judgement.

 Next to the new church is a garden with fruit trees and flowers, where religious processions take place.
 Within the garden is the small area where the 17th century Presbytery stood, and the chapel of the Notre Dame de Bon-Secours in the 19th century.